ami-GS/ami-GS.github.io/_posts/2018-02-05-openHPC-w-k8s.markdown

 $ ./recipe.sh
 ```

-Thre `./recipe.sh` tries to reboot compute node after finishing create VNFS, but you don't need to wait until then.
+The `./recipe.sh` tries to reboot compute node after finishing create VNFS, but you don't need to wait until then.

 You can stop the process by Ctr-C just after finishing create VNFS.